azer89/HelloVulkan/README.md

 ### Clustered Forward Shading

-I finally implemented "Clustered Forward Shading" into this Vulkan engine.
-It's based on an article by [Angel Ortiz](https://www.aortiz.me/2018/12/21/CG.html).
+I finally implemented "Clustered Forward Shading" which is based on an article by [Angel Ortiz](https://www.aortiz.me/2018/12/21/CG.html).

-So far, it can render a scene with 1000+ point lights at 90-100 FPS using a 3060M graphics card.
+The current implementation consists of two steps.
+The first step involves subdividing the view frustum into clusters.

-The first step is to subdivide the view frustum into clusters.
+The next step is light culling, where we calculate lights intersecting with clusters.
+This step removes lights that are too far from a fragment, leading to reduced light iteration inside the final fragment shader.

-The next step is light culling: for each cluster, I calculate the intersecting lights.
-This way, I can remove lights that are too far from a fragment, leading to reduced light iteration inside the final fragment shader.
+Although I haven't done a proper testing, a scene with 1000+ point lights can be rendered at 60-100 FPS using a 3060M graphics card.

-The light culling part is obviously the bottleneck since each compute shader invocation performs intersection test in a brute-force manner.
+If there are too many lights concentrated inside the view frustum, the frame rate will drop regardless.

 https://github.com/azer89/HelloVulkan/assets/790432/66b9a30a-d187-495a-9879-8eb11a497087